(Updated 1 April, 2026)

 Making a call on using sentence case vs title case often results in case of overthinking.

-On the surface, the choice seems straightforward.
 Australian style guides lean towards minimal capitalisation.
-In practice, style rules don’t always match individual or organisational preference.
+But style rules don’t always match individual or organisational preference.

 Hopefully, it will help you clarify your decisions about when to use sentence case and title case and how to apply this consistently in your communication.